Skip to main content

 KEY POINTS TO SCORE

-CT with 3D for bone loss quantification
+CT with three-dimensional reconstruction is essential for glenoid bone loss quantification

 COMMON TRAPS

-"What is the glenoid track concept?"
+✗Not knowing the glenoid track concept

 EXAMINER